TencentARC/ARC-Hunyuan-Video-7B/README.md

 <sub>
 Please note that in our Demo, ARC-Hunyuan-Video-7B is the model consistent with the model checkpoint and the one described in the paper, while ARC-Hunyuan-Video-7B-V0 only supports video description and summarization in Chinese.
+Due to API file size limits, our demo uses compressed input video resolutions, which may cause slight performance differences from the paper.
+For original results, please run locally.
 </sub>

 ## Introduction